tinof/gpt-subtrans/readme.md

 This fork maintains full compatibility with the original project's core translation functionality while providing a more streamlined experience for command-line users and automated workflows.

+### Recent updates in this fork

+- Fix: more robust handling of unclosed <summary> tags in translation output parsing
+- Custom Server: configurable request timeout via `--timeout` flag (or `CUSTOM_TIMEOUT` env var)

 ## Installation

 This project is designed to be installed using `pipx`, which installs Python command-line tools in isolated environments.